kyanbasu/bnm/README.md

-- 👋 Hi, I’m @ImBartex
+- 👋 Hi, I’m @kyanbasu also known as bnm
-- 👀 I’m interested in doing nearly everything associated with coding.
+- 👀 I’m interested in doing nearly everything associated with coding/IT.
-- 🌱 I’m currently learning nodejs and c#
+- 🌱 I’m currently learning js, c#, python and other languages.
-- 💞️ I’m looking to collaborate on some big projects.
+- 🎈 I’m looking to collaborate on some projects.
-- 📫 How to reach me?
-ImBartex#8855 on Discord
+- 📧 How to reach me? bnm#9999 on Discord.

 <!---
-ImBartex/ImBartex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+these are comments
 --->